MIGRAINE HEADACHE

 Findings: In the acute treatment of migraine, a single 75 mg dose of rimegepant in an orally disintegrating tablet formulation was more effective than placebo.
 Tolerability was similar to placebo, with no safety concerns.

-Ubrogepant vs Placebo in Acute Migraine Headache, NEJM (2019) [PubMed abstract]
+Ubrogepant vs Placebo for Acute Migraine Headache, NEJM (2019) [PubMed abstract]

 • The trial enrolled 1667 patients with ≥ 1-year history of migraine headache with or without aura